ojitha/ojitha.github.io/_posts/2022-08-13-AWS-Glue-run-locally.md

 categories: [AWS]
 ---

-This blog explains how to create an AWS Glue container to develop PySpark scripts locally.
+This blog explains how to create an AWS Glue container[^1] to develop PySpark scripts locally.
 I've already explained how to run the Glue locally using [Glue Development using Jupyter]({% post_url 2022-07-11-Glue development using Jupyter %}).

 <!--more-->